Imagination Movers: Rich Collins

 Collins, a multi-instrumentalist, works the controls in the recording studio.
 He is the Imagination Movers' drummer on the television show but plays guitar, bass, and occasionally drums in concert.
 His drum sticks double as "Scribble Sticks", which he uses to draw words and pictures on the TV screen.

 Originally from Silver Spring, Maryland, Collins graduated from The Catholic University of America and relocated to New Orleans in the early 1990s to form a rock band, Dubly.
 He is married and has five children, his home was destroyed in 2005, during Hurricane Katrina.
 Before the Imagination Movers, Collins worked as a journalist.
 He also worked on his own music and released his second album, Golden Pick, in 2016, following the release of his solo debut, That Escalated Quickly, in 2013.

+Presently, Rich works as a business reporter for the Times-Picayune.